Best OLED TVs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best OLED TVs you can buy in 2020.

 Read the full review: Sony KD-65AF9

-The KD-65AG9 is an impressive OLED TV and arguably best in class in a number of ways.
+The KD-65AG9 is an impressive OLED TV and one of the best in class.
 Picture and sound quality are both excellent, as is the TV's motion handling.
 It also boasts a fabulous upscaler for Full HD content.
 Where it falls down slightly, is with native 4K HDR pictures.
 In our opinion, rivals such as the LG C9 and Samsung Q90 QLED boast superior processing and HDR handling.
-The Sony is also significantly more expensive than its close rivals, a price which it struggles to justify.
+The Sony is also significantly more expensive than its close rivals, but if your budget can stretch...